dongledan/usa-covid-tracker/README.md

 ## TODO

-* adding news feed related to COVID
+* add %s of positivity rate, per 100k cases, etc.
-* add information regarding COVID
+* adding news feed related to COVID, information regarding COVID
 * use d3.js to make an interactive map
 * Ability to compare different states and/or counties
 * Add specific guidelines to states